 And then, the electrician would multiply that number by the value of the load to figure out what size circuit breaker or fuse is needed.
 Sound complicated?
 It's really not.

 You'll do hundreds of these simple calculations during your foundations electrician training, and while completing your apprenticeship.

 Once you're applying the math to real-world electrical work, it becomes much easier to grasp than typical questions you'd see in a high school math classroom.
 Before you know it, it's second nature.

 If you decide to become an electrician, you will definitely need to master Ohm's Law—an equation used to study electrical circuits, and figure out voltage, current, and resistance.

-The basic equation is E = I X R...which means, Voltage = Current x Resistance.
+The basic equation is E = I X R. That translates to Voltage = Current x Resistance.
 Here's an example of a problem you'd see in electrician training, where you'd need to use Ohm's law to find the answer:

 120V supplies a lamp that has a resistance of 192 ohms.
 What’s the current flow in the circuit?